CYBERDEVILZ/artificial-intelligence/CONTRIBUTION.md

 # Contributing

-Contributions are what make the open source community such an amazing place to be learn, inspire, and create.
+Contributions are what make the open source community such an amazing place to learn, inspire, and create.
 Any contributions you make are **greatly appreciated**.
 Please follow the following steps if you are new to contributions.

 1. Fork the Project
 2. Create your Feature Branch (`git checkout -b feature/AmazingFeature`)